ctsag/spring-skeletons/README.md

 * No javadoc unless we're talking about a public library or API

 * All IntelliJ IDEA warnings must be resolved or justifiably suppressed

+* Prefer simple lamdas instead of loops, and prefer method references instead of lamda expressions